 5- ARTS ET METIERS (Line 11)

-This station was redesigned in 1994 to mark the 200th anniversary of the creation of the Museum of Arts and Craft.
+This station located in the 3rd arrondissement of Paris was redesigned in 1994 to mark the 200th anniversary of the creation of the Museum of Arts and Craft.
 The decoration gives this metro station the illusion of a submarine, with its portholes and copper walls and furniture.
-Actually Jules Verne’s Nautilus was the source of inspiration for Francois Schuiten, the artist who designed this metro station.
+Actually, Jules Verne’s Nautilus was the source of inspiration for Francois Schuiten, the artist who designed this metro station.
 Arts et Métiers Station was the winner of World In Paris metro stations contest.

-This station closed in 1939, at the beginning of the Second World War.
-It was re-opened after the Liberation but it closed definitely soon after due to its proximity to Strasbourg- Saint Denis metro station (only 100 metres).
+This station located in the 2nd arrondissement of Paris closed in 1939, at the beginning of the Second World War.
+It was re-opened after the Liberation but it closed definitely soon after due to its proximity to Strasbourg- Saint-Denis metro station (only 100 meters away).
 Saint Martin metro station is today a phantom station, step back in time, which can be only visited during special occasions.
-Amongst all the phantom stations we like Saint Martin because it still keeps the aesthetics and ceramic decoration of the thirties, when it was definitely closed and its panels advertise the products of that time.
+Amongst all the phantom stations we like Saint Martin because it still keeps the aesthetics and ceramic decoration of the thirties when it was definitely closed and its panels advertise the products of that time.
 Saint Martin, being the ceramic workers’ saint patron, these workers executed the most beautiful ceramic decoration, with 3d motifs, for this metro station.